 So what’s the takeaway from all of this?
 Really, a few key points:

-- Do your research to find out which of the schools you plan to apply to require the ACT Writing test.
+- Research the schools you plan to apply to, and see which of them require the ACT Writing test.

 - At the least, shoot for an 8+ overall score for a “good” ACT Writing score.